 The SEP shall define process and control to be put in place to meet requirements for control engineering, covering, amongst others, AOCS, robotics, rendez-vous and docking.

-These requirements refer to Control engineering as defined in ECSS-E-ST-60.

 The SEP shall define the process and control to be put in place to meet requirements specifying natural environment for all space regimes (e.g. debris regulations, or planetary contamination protection) and general models and rules for determining the local induced environment

 These requirements refer to Space environment as defined in ECSS-E-ST-10-04.